El3ctr1cR/SupportTools-extension/README.md

 ### AI Functions
 - The extension integrates with OpenAI's GPT-4o mini.
 - Summarize Ticket: This feature helps to generate concise summaries of ticket details, including action points and pending tasks, directly within the Autotask system.
-- Grammar Check: This feature corrects spelling errors and basic grammatical mistakes in Autotask notes, ensuring clear and professional communication.
+- Make text neater: This feature corrects spelling errors and basic grammatical mistakes in Autotask notes, ensuring clear and professional communication.
-- Elaborate Ticket: This feature helps generate more detailed and clear descriptions of tickets.
-- Find Solution: This feature uses AI to suggest potential solutions for ticket issues based on the provided information.
 > [!WARNING]
 > You will need your own OpenAI API key to use this feature.
 You can set this key in the extension menu.